CAGalbraith/Residential-Smart-Meter-Data-Analysis/README.md

 * Identifying which clusters of consumers would benefit the most from moving to the Agile tariff

 Load up the Jupyter Notebook in the `notebooks` directory to follow along.

+Inspiration was taken from [this colab tutorial](https://colab.research.google.com/github/bitstoenergy/iclr-tutorial/blob/main/SmartMeterDataAnalytics_Tutorial.ipynb#scrollTo=z4x3x3A8HU_7) hosted by members of ETH Zurich at the ICLR 2023 Climate Change workshop.